apiercebala/MinneDigitalWebsters/README.md

 # MinneDigitalWebsters

-Digital Women of Iowa State, Janet Jessica and Aimee, seek to create a badass website
+Digital Women of Iowa State, Janet Jessica and Aimee, seek to create a badass website for their favorite club